-- 1. To be eligible, a student must be under 21 years of age and attending classes from Grade 3-12, in a public, separate or private school. - 2.
-Deadline for entry is May 21st, 2012.
+- 1. To be eligible, a student must be under 21 years of age and attending classes from Grade 1-12, in a public, separate or private school. - 2.
+Deadline for entry is May 17th, 2013.
 Late entries will not be accepted. - 3.
 Group exhibits (those made by more than one student) are eligible.
 A group shall consist of not more than 4 students from Grade 3-6, or 2 students from Grade 7 to Grade 12.
 All group members must be in the same grade.
 Monetary award for group projects will be divided among the number of team members. - 4.
 An exhibitor may not present more than one exhibit. - 5.
 It is essential that the student(s) and parents read the Safety Regulations and then complete the safety checklist to ensure that the project will not be disqualified. - 6.
-The date of the set-up and judging is on Sunday June 3rd, 2012. - 7.
-Set-up projects on Sunday June 3rd, 2012 between 9:00 10:00 am. - 8.
-Supervision for the participants at the fair is the responsibility of the parents.
+The date of the set-up and judging is on Saturday June 1st, 2013.

-- 9. Judging is from 10:00 2:00 pm and participants must stay with their projects the entire time.
+- 7. Set-up projects on Saturday June 1st, 2013 between 9:00 10:00 am. - 8.
+Supervision for the participants at the fair is the responsibility of the parents. - 9.
+Judging is from 10:00 2:00 pm and participants must stay with their projects the entire time.
 Bring something quiet to work on between judging.
 The exhibit will be open for public viewing between 2-3 PM. - 10.
 Project removal by the participants occurs immediately after public viewing. - 11.
 Only judges are permitted in the exhibit hall during judging.
 Students are dismissed upon the completion of judging. - 12.
 The use of cell phone or other communication equipment during the judging process is prohibited. - 13.
 All winners will be notified by phone the following week.
-The award ceremony will occur in February with the presentation of other competition awards.
+An award ceremony will be held to present the competition awards.